FrankieJinqiangYu/Computing-optimal-decision-sets-and-lists-with-SAT/README.rst

 ::

-   $ optdl.py -a perfect --mode complete -v <dataset.csv>
+   $ optdl.py -s glucose3 -a perfect --mode complete -v <dataset.csv>

 An example of learning a separated perfect decision list is as follows:

 ::

-   $ optdl.py -a perfect --clsorder maj --mode sep -v <dataset.csv>
+   $ optdl.py -s glucose3 -a perfect --clsorder maj --mode sep -v <dataset.csv>

 ``--clsorder`` enables to tool to sort classes by the number of items in each order.
 By default, it sorts in the ascending order.
 ``--clsdown`` is optional.
 Activating this option such that classes are sorted in the descending order.